EGI-Federation/eosc-data-transfer/README.md

 - `url` is the base URL for the REST client that will be used to call the API of this transfer service.
 - `timeout` is the maximum timeout in milliseconds for calls to the transfer service.
    If not supplied, the default value 5000 (5 seconds) is used.
-- `trust-store-file` is the path relative to folder `/src/main/resources` to a keystore file containing certificates that should be trusted when connecting to the transfer service.
+- `trust-store-file` is an optional path to a keystore file containing certificates that should be trusted when connecting to the transfer service.
   Use it when the [CA](https://en.wikipedia.org/wiki/Certificate_authority) that issued the certificate(s) of the transfer service is not one of the well known-root CAs.
+  The path is relative to folder `/src/main/resources`.
-- `trust-store-password` is the password to the keystore file.
+- `trust-store-password` is the optional password to the keystore file.

 #### 3. Register new destinations serviced by the new data transfer service